Interpretable, dynamic visualizations to investigate research questions and to foster student learning outcomes.

 The newest prototype of our “Linked Reading”framework underlying the Global Renaissance project can be found at: http://renaissance-nlp.net:8400/projects/eebo2.
 The first version of the Global Renaissance project’s visualizations can be found at: http://www.renaissanceglobe.com.

-My work has been published, or is forthcoming, in Digital Humanities Quarterly (2017), Studies in Philology (2016), New Literary History (2013), and by the Korea Foundation (2012).
+My work has been published in Digital Humanities Quarterly (2017), Studies in Philology (2016), New Literary History (2013), and by the Korea Foundation (2012).
 My work on the molecular mechanism of cleft lip and palate has been published in Plastic and Reconstructive Surgery (2001).
 My research has been supported by the University of Iowa’s Obermann Center for Advanced Studies, the Andrew W. Mellon Digital Bridges for Humanistic Inquiry grant, Grinnell College’s Innovation Fund, Grinnell College’s Data Analysis and Social Inquiry Lab, the Howard Hughes Medical Institute, and the Intel Corporation.

 Share your ideas with us!
 We begin a lot of our projects with random encounters.
 DH is all about bringing together different disciplines and people from all backgrounds.
 Let’s get to work on your project!